natrufthr/k8sFMS/README.md

 ### Airports are split out in to a heiarchy as follows:
 ---
-Each Airline has a main hub airport wich connects to several spoke airports
+Each Airline has a main hub airport which connects to several spoke airports

 ![Alt text](/readme_images/flight-diagram.jpg)
 ---